|Mortgage Payment (P&I)|

 Factors in Your New York Mortgage Payment

 New York property taxes are as diverse as the occupants in this heavily populated state.
 The amount of tax you pay can vary greatly county by county.
 Some of the highest taxes in the entire U.S. are in Westchester County, which is north of New York City.
-Overall, the average property tax in New York is 1.5% of your home’s assessed value.
+Overall, the average effective property tax rate in New York is 1.68%.

 You might think that buying property in one of the five boroughs of New York will come with a high property tax bill.
 Surprisingly, tax rates are more affordable in the city than they are in the surrounding suburbs.
-If you own a home in Brooklyn, which is in Kings County, your effective tax rate is a mere 0.63%.
-Owning in Manhattan will only set you back 0.84%.
-However, if you move north to the suburbs, your property tax jumps to 1.96% in Westchester County and 2.3% in Rockland County.
+If you own a home in Brooklyn, which is in Kings County, your effective tax rate is a mere 0.65%.
+Owning in Manhattan will only set you back 0.90%.
+However, if you move north to the suburbs, your effective tax rate jumps to 1.95% in Westchester County and 2.35% in Rockland County.
 Unfortunately, tax rates don’t improve for some of the smaller cities.
-Buffalo and Rochester in the northwest portion of the state have taxes at 2.72% and 3.10% respectively.
+Buffalo, for example, in the northwest portion of the state, has an effective property tax rate of 1.71%.
 Much of those taxes go to school districts in the county.

 Curious about how New York property taxes are calculated?
 Your home is assigned an assessment value by a local official or town assessor.
 Most states have regularly scheduled assessments, either yearly or less frequently.
 New York, however, lags behind on officially codifying how often assessments are made.
 Because of the discrepancy between actual market value and an assessment that may have been made years ago, tax areas are assigned residential assessment ratios (RAR).
 The RAR represents the ratio between assessed value and current market value.
 Your tax bill will depend on the assessed value as well as a number of special county considerations such as school district taxes, and special projects such as parks or libraries.
 New York tax rates are calculated in millage rates.
 One mill is equal to $1 of tax per $1,000 in property value.